ed-pilots-network/backend/readme.md

 # EDDB.IO 2

-## Stations Service
+## Purpose and architecture

-This project is a Spring Boot application that implements a simple RESTful API for managing "Stations."
+This project is a Spring Boot application that receives data in the form of messages form [EDDN](https://github.com/EDCD/EDDN).
+These messages are transformed and store in a database.
+This project also implements a RESTful API for retrieving this stored data stored.

 The project follows a hexagonal architecture pattern and adheres to Domain-Driven Design (DDD) principles.

+---
-### Project Structure
+## Project Structure

 The project is structured into the following packages: